divyam751/SoloProjects/README.md

 # Solo Project Repository

 Welcome to the Solo Project Repository!
 This repository showcases two individual projects: Melodix App and ReactPayment Page.
-Each project offers unique functionality and serves as a testament to your skills and creativity.
+Each project offers unique functionality and serves as a testament to your skills and creativity..

 # Melodix